libellux/Libellux-Up-and-Running/docs/mmonit/README.md

 Next you will be able to select to which channel you want the notifications to be sent to (works with private channels as well).
 Select your preferred channel and you will get redirected back and presented with the applications webhook URL.
 Copy the webhook URL for later.

-Head back to M/Monit and in the menu under *Admin* click the *Alerts* option (`https://192.168.0.1.8443/admin/alerts/).
+Head back to M/Monit and in the menu under *Admin* click the *Alerts* option (`https://192.168.0.1.8443/admin/alerts/`).
 Create a new alert with the following conditions: *Any Host*, *Any Service*, *Any State*, *Any Event* and then select *Execute program* as the action.
 In the input field besides the *Execute program* paste the Ruby code with correct webhook URL and specified channel.

-::: tip INFO
+::: warning NOTE
-Make sure to add line breaks as the code example shows below
+Make sure to add line breaks as in the code segment below
 :::

 ```ruby{4,8}